 While some bachelorette parties may involve scantily clad men dancing, alcohol glasses, and gear with ‘bride squad’ written on them in a sparkling font, you can try something different for yours.
 At the same time, it doesn’t have to be a restricted, basic tea party or lunch-in.
-You can have the best celebration by having a balance of the two by keeping it classy but throw in a spark of decadence.
+You can have the best celebration by having a balance of the two by keeping it classy but throwing in a spark of decadence.
 This is a chance to create a meaningful memory with those close friends who are joining you.
-That can also involve sharing a wild night together.
+That can also involve sharing a wild night.
+Planning the bachelorette can be a very challenging, exciting, and fun experience!
+Renting out a party tent for your bachelorette party will make entertaining and making memories in one easy step.
+It’s also a cheap way for the bride and groom to give their guests the party of their lives, even if they wouldn’t normally afford to host it themselves.
+If you want to do something different for your Bachelorette party then you should consider hiring the marquee tent.
 If you have a bachelorette party to organize, you can consult with our article below.

 You’ll want to have a location set first.
 After you’ve decided on a party location, start the planning process by speaking with the bride to be about what her necessary and unnecessary items are.
 Your most boisterous friend may be the one getting married, but that doesn’t mean she’ll want a chaotic night of hitting the bars.
 And likewise -your more conservative friend may want to cut loose with everyone wearing sashes, and drinks all around.
 If you have a lot of people attending, you may want to hear all their opinions as well.
 This could involve planning the party with another bridesmaid, but many have found this to complicate the process, so, it should be thought over.
 Attendees will likely be fine with whatever it is you decide, as long as it’s within reason.